iquasere/reCOGnizer/README.md

 ## Outputs

 reCOGnizer takes a FASTA file as input and produces two main outputs into the output directory:
-* protein2cog.xlsx, an Excel file assigning COGs to the proteins
+* protein2cog, a table relating assigned cogs to queried proteins
-* cog_quantification.tsv and respective Krona representation, which describes the functinoal landscape of the proteins in the input file
+* cog_quantification and respective Krona representation, which describes the functional landscape of the proteins in the input file

 ![ScreenShot](krona_plot.png)
 Krona plot with the quantification of COGs identified in the simulated dataset used to test [MOSCA](github.com/iquasere/MOSCA) and reCOGnizer.